huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Dagwood
 - [ ] Bettle

-#### In "Stranger Things", what's the name of the alternative dimension of the Mind Flayer?
+#### In "Stranger Things", what's the name of the alternate dimension of the Mind Flayer?

 - [ ] Earth 2
 - [x] The Upside Down